gracezhao1997/Awesome-Video-World-Models-with-AR-Diffusion/README.md

 This repository focuses on **Video World Models with Autoregressive (AR) Diffusion**, a promising paradigm for **scalable, consistent and interactive world modeling** (e.g., Genie 3).
 It aims to serve as a comprehensive and structured resource for researchers, practitioners, and enthusiasts interested in AR diffusion-based video world modeling.
 To stay at the forefront of the field, **this repository is updated weekly**.

-### 🔥NEW: minWM: The First Full-Stack Open-Source World Model Data & Traing & Distillation & Inference Framework
+### 🔥NEW: minWM: Full-Stack Open-Source Video World Model Data & Traing & Distillation & Inference Framework

 Try our [minWM](https://github.com/shengshu-ai/minWM), the first full-stack open-source framework that walks you end-to-end through turning a bidirectional T2V foundation model into an action-conditioned video world model — with **example data, runnable scripts, Claude skills capturing our hands-on experience, and onboarding knowledge for newcomers**!